Montana Silversmiths

 Montana Silversmiths is a buckles and jewelry products seller located in Columbus, Montana.
 They produce the hand-engraved trophy belt buckles that are awarded to the winners of the National Finals Rodeo each year.

 History

 Montana Silversmiths was founded in 1973 by Kent Williams.
 Seven years after being founded, the company moved to its permanent location in Columbus, Montana.
 Williams sold the company in 1993.

 In October 2004, the majority of Montana Silversmiths stock was sold to Thompson Street Capital Partners.
+In 2016, StoneCreek Capital led a buyout of Montana Silversmiths.